ShrimpedKeyboard/Mirror40/README.md

  ---

 ## Misc

+Will open source/sell once ive confirmed it actually works

 I plan to sell this board instock in the future once my storefront is at this board is untested at the momment i do not recomend producing it DM xshrimped on discord if you have any questions